spouze/DIY_Optogenetics/opto_Flasks/readme.md

 In practice, LEDs are connected (soldered) via their leads (long and short), and only a few wires are needed to connect to the power socket.</br></br>
 ![](tuto_ill_stand_2.png)</br>

 Once the bases are nested, the lid is put on.
-There, using black tape, everyting is held tight together.
+There, using black tape, everyting is held tight together.</br></br>
 ![](tuto_ill_stand_3.png)</br>